mbasaglia/glaxnimate/docs/docs/manual/ui/tools.md

 Right click: show a contect menu with actions regarding the current selection and the item under the mouse.

+Double click: edit the item under the mouse

-All selection actions (click, draw drag, rectangle drag) will replace the current selection by default, or add to the current selection if you are holding Shift or Ctrl when releasing the mouse button.
+All selection actions (click, draw drag, rectangle drag) will replace the current selection by default, or add to the current selection if you are holding Shift while releasing the mouse button.

 ### Keyboard Actions